-If you don’t own an EEG, you do not need to pay attention to this section, as its purpose is to help people understand how to identify whether a sleep block they had and recorded contained any SWS.
+If you don’t own an EEG, you do not need to pay attention to this section.
+This is because it only helps people understand how to identify whether a sleep block they had and recorded contained any SWS.

-- Using standard criteria, the amplitude, frequency and bursts of low-frequency oscillations of less than 2 Hz in an EEG device2.
+- Using standard criteria, the amplitude, frequency and bursts of low-frequency oscillations are less than 2 Hz in an EEG device2.

 There are many yet-to-be discovered mechanics regarding deep sleep.
 However, its current behavior in a 24-hour circadian rhythm has hidden potentials for polyphasic sleepers to tap into.
 Regardless of sleep patterns, though, being unable to sustain a personal SWS requirement daily will result in a cumulative downfall in health and well-being.
 Deep sleep is, and always will play an important role in optimizing performance of the brain and the body.